rtrujillor/go_poc/README.md

 # go_poc
-Go repository for some proofs of concept
+Go Programming Language repository where I do practice with the language